Stewart Smith

 Spooky Action

-Spooky Action is a variable-weight, monospace typeface drawn from the segments of a pentagram hidden within the New Haven Green’s network of footpaths.
+Spooky Action is a variable-weight typeface drawn from the pentagram segments hidden within the New Haven Green’s network of footpaths.

 The New Haven Green occupies the heart of New Haven’s original nine-square city plan, where thousands of unmarked graves lurk just beneath the footfalls of its unsuspecting pedestrians.
 Puritan settlers of the 1600s carefully sized this center square for a capacity of 144,000 occupants—the number of souls to be spared one day when their undead hereditary emperor returns from outer space to murder humanity.
 Criss-crossed walking paths inscribe the Green’s surface with the uneven pentagram that serves as a peculiar grid for this geometric typeface.